im-tomu/fomu-workshop/README.md

 There is an additional RISC-V demo in the workshop.
 The `riscv-usb-cdcacm` directory contains a simple USB serial device that simply echoes back any characters that you type, incremented by 1.
 This is a good way to get started with an interactive terminal program, or logging data via USB serial.

-## Working on Fomu with Renode

-One of the ways to interact with Fomu and other LiteX-based platforms is to use [Renode](www.renode.io).

-Renode is an open source simulation framework that lets you run unmodified software in a fully controlled and inspectable environment.

-You will find Renode documentation along with some tutorials on [ReadTheDocs](renode.readthedocs.io).
-You can also take a look at a new [Video Tutorials section on Renode's website](https://renode.io/tutorials/).

-This part of the workshop is based on a [Renode, Fomu and Etherbone bridge example](https://renode.readthedocs.io/en/latest/tutorials/fomu-example.html) from the Renode documentation.

-### Getting Renode

-Renode is available for Linux, macOS and Windows.
-You can either install it from [prebuilt packages](https://github.com/renode/renode#installation), or [compile it yourself](https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html).

-In either case, on Linux and macOS, you need to have [Mono](https://www.mono-project.com) installed on your computer.
-You should follow the [Mono installation instructions](https://www.mono-project.com/download/stable/) and install the `mono-complete` package.

-On Windows it's enough to have a fairly recent [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) installed.

-### Wishbone bridge

-Just like we can talk to Fomu peripherals using `wishbone-tool`, we can also connect to a physical board from Renode, mapping part of the memory space as accessible via the Etherbone protocol.

-Renode has a predefined scenario you can try to run and inspect different capabilities of running in a simulated environment.

 ## Hardware Description Languages